daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 4

-Effect: A nonliving object treated by this cypher has Armor against fire damage equal to the cypher’s level for one day.
+Effect: A nonliving object treated by this cypher has Armor against fire damage equal to the cypher's level for one day.

 FLAME-RETARDANT WALL